Cynllun Mentoriaeth Academaidd Glinigol

 The Clinical Academic Mentorship Scheme (CAMS) offers promising clinical neuroscientists an exciting opportunity to kick-start their academic career.

-Trainees will be allocated a senior clinical academic mentor and a junior mentor who is a current clinical academic trainee at the Centre.
+Trainees will be allocated a senior clinical academic mentor and a junior mentor (a buddy) who is a current clinical academic trainee at the Centre.